GReD-Clermont/omero_macro-extensions/README.md

 ### Listing objects inside a given repository object

-Each object ID can then be used to retrieve the contained objects (IDs and names):
+Each object ID can then be used to retrieve the contained objects (IDs and names).

 It is, for example, possible to list datasets inside a project: